apache/dubbo-go-samples/generic/README.md

 - Do NOT start Go Server and Java Server at the same time.
 Both listen on port 50052.
 - The Go server requires ZooKeeper for service registration.
+- The Java client discovers providers from ZooKeeper.
-- The Go client uses direct URL connection and does not require ZooKeeper.
+- The Go client discovers providers from ZooKeeper.